Tarsiciosh/EssentialFeed/NOTES.md

 - make it public etc.. move the helpers to the SharedTestHelpers [move tests helpers to shared scope]
 [test ImageCommentsMapper in isolation]
-- move ImageCommentsLoader to the SceneDelegate BE
+- move ImageCommentsLoader (RemoteLoader extension) to the SceneDelegate BE
 - in ImageCommentsMapper create a plublic enum Error: Swift.Error { case invalidData }
-- now the ImageCommentsMapper is a standalone class
+- now the ImageCommentsMapper is a standalone class TS
 - more RemoteFeedLoader to the SceneDelegate BE
 - repeate the same BE in the end to end tests
 - replace the RemoteFeedLoader with a RemoteLoader and a mapper (FeedItemsMapper.map)
-- in FeedItmesMapper remove the failute helper (commit only this first) [remove unused helper]
 - delete RemoteImageCommentsLoader and RemoteFeedLoader files
-- in SceneDelegate
+- in SceneDelegate:
 let remoteFeedLoader = RemoteLoader(url: remoteURL, client: httpClient, mapper: FeedItemsMapper.map
-[move RemoteLoader composition to the Composition Root]
+- remove RemoteImageCommentsLoader typealias and extension (it is not yet used) [move RemoteLoader composition to the Composition Root]
 - (do the same with the FeedImageDataLoader as an excercise)
 - the generic RemoteLoader can be replaced using Combine